 Is Texas a Two-Plate State?
-The Answer to Whether You Need a Front and Rear License Plate in Texas.
+Front and Rear License Plates (2018)

 Texas is a two-plate state